This page is totally under reconstruction!

 Methods of Direct Quotation

-Block direct quotation
+Block quotation

 According to APA style: